Jodhpur – Explore the blue city of Rajasthan

 Mehrangarh Fort: A Majestic Landmark

-2. Serenity at Jaswant Thada
+2. Jaswant Thada – The Marble Wonder

 This marble cenotaph, often called the "Taj Mahal of Marwar," is a serene spot to visit.
 The intricate carvings and tranquil surroundings make it a highlight of Jodhpur sightseeing.
-This is an intricately crafted cenotaph, that stands as a serene memorial to Maharaja Jaswant Singh II.
+This is an intricately crafted cenotaph that stands as a serene memorial to Maharaja Jaswant Singh II.
 Constructed in 1899, this white marble mausoleum features delicate lattice screens and ornate domes.
 Inside, portraits of the Rathore rulers adorn the walls, adding a personal touch to the monument.
 The tranquil gardens and peaceful ambiance make Jaswant Thada an ideal spot for relaxation and photography, offering stunning views of Mehrangarh Fort and the city.

 3. Rao Jodha Desert Rock Park: A Natural Haven